Azure/Azure-Proactive-Resiliency-Library/docs/content/services/container/aks/_index.md

 To rapidly scale application workloads in an AKS cluster, you can use virtual nodes.
 With virtual nodes, pods provision much faster than through the Kubernetes cluster auto-scaler.

+If the cluster has availability zones enabled, the following configuration changes need to be verified or established:
+- Persistent Volumes - If the cluster is using persistent volumes backed by Azure Storage, ensure you have one nodepool per availability zone.
+Persistent volumes do not work across AZs and the auto-scaler could fail to create new pods if the nodepool cannot access the persistent volume.

 **Resources**

 - [Virtual Nodes](https://learn.microsoft.com/azure/aks/virtual-nodes)